Sparse Neuron Ablation Triggers Catastrophic Collapse of the Language Core in Large Vision-Language Models: Introduction

-To this end, we explore how LVLMs respond to neuron deactivation, and the conditions under which their performance completely fails.
-We define {\em catastrophic collapse} as a failure state characterized by a severe corruption of the model's internal output distribution over its vocabulary (the logits).
-This internal breakdown prevents the model from generating coherent text across \emph{any} valid input.
-Such a collapse can be triggered by masking only four or five critical neurons in the language model, leading to repetitive character sequences or empty outputs.
-We show that using images of different object categories for critical neuron identification and masking can trigger distinct collapse thresholds in LVLMs, yet the underlying cause is consistent: removing only a tiny fraction of neurons is enough to collapse the model (Fig.~\ref{fig:corrupted_output_example}).
+To characterize these structural vulnerabilities, we define \emph{catastrophic collapse} as a failure state in which the model's output distribution over its vocabulary becomes severely distorted, preventing the generation of any meaningful text across any valid input.
+Ablating a tiny subset of neurons (as few as four in \texttt{LLaVA-1.5-7b-hf}) in the language model can trigger catastrophic collapse, leading to degeneration such as repetitive or empty outputs.
+We refer to such neurons as \emph{critical neurons}.
+While the number of neurons required varies across object categories and architectures, the underlying cause is consistent: removing only a tiny fraction of neurons suffices to collapse the tested models (Figure~\ref{fig:corrupted_output_example}).

-In summary, our main contributions are: \begin{itemize} \item We propose the Consistently Activated Neurons (CAN) method for identifying {\em critical neurons} in LVLMs across different images.
-Analyzing \texttt{LLaVA-1.5-\\7b-hf} and \texttt{InstructBLIP-vicuna-7b}, we generate component-specific rankings across vision encoder, cross-modal alignment module, and language model, and object-specific rankings, revealing neurons with the strongest activation patterns.
+In summary, our main contributions are: \begin{itemize} \item We propose the Consistently Activated Neurons (CAN) method \bluetext{as an empirical tool} for identifying \bluetext{candidate} critical neurons in 7B LVLMs across different images.
+Analyzing \texttt{LLaVA-1.5-7b-hf} and \texttt{InstructBLIP-vicuna-7b}, we generate component-specific rankings across vision encoder, cross-modal alignment module, and language model, and object-specific rankings, revealing neurons with the strongest activation patterns.

 \item Leveraging CAN, we identify a very small subset of neurons that are disproportionately important for the model's output.
-For example, masking only {four neurons} in \texttt{LLaVA-1.5-7b-hf} suffices to collapse the model, showing an extreme vulnerability.
+For example, within our evaluation scope, masking only {four neurons} in \texttt{LLaVA-1.5-7b-hf} suffices to collapse the model, showing structural vulnerability at the 7B parameter scale.

-\item We identify that {\em critical neurons} reside predominantly in the language model rather than in the vision components.
-Unlike vision-neuron ablations that degrade visual understanding, masking language-model neurons causes catastrophic collapse, disabling both comprehension and generation capabilities.
+\item We localize critical neurons to the language model's feed-forward networks, showing that masking language-model neurons causes catastrophic collapse while vision-component ablations yield only degradation in visual understanding.
+This contrast reveals the language backbone as the primary structural bottleneck in LVLMs, providing a mechanistic interpretability perspective on multimodal vulnerability.

 \end{itemize}